-Do not be misled!
-If your ancestors in Preston were agricultural labourers, you may believe that they would not mentioned in the local manorial court records.
+Please note that even if your ancestors in Preston were agricultural labourers, you may believe that they would not mentioned in the local manorial court records.
 This is not necessarily so.
 These transactions often mentioned those occupying houses and property - as well as the owners.
 Such inhabitants included farm workers.
-So, ‘ordinary’ Preston inhabitants such as Joseph Sharpe, Ann Pedder, William Gentle, William Joyner and James Scott feature in Temple Dinsley’s manorial rolls - often with a note of where they were living.
+So, ‘working class’ Preston inhabitants such as Joseph Sharpe, Ann Pedder, William Gentle, William Joyner and James Scott feature in Temple Dinsley’s manorial rolls - often with a note of where they were living.
 It was from the manorial records that I discovered that my ancestors, the Wards, occupied the cottage which stood to the left of the Red Lion, Preston.
 On 28 June 2008, after five years of research, I discovered where Robert and Martha Currell were living in around 1800 - using manorial rolls and other documents.
 The story of the detective work involved is in the next box.

 A definition of the property.A summary of earlier transactions involving the property.The death of a tenant .Pertinent information from wills.Family relationships of tenantsRecent occupiers of the land or house